-The S&P 500 rose ~0.1% to 2,708.64 on April 18, 2018.
-The index rose slightly due to bullish momentum in the energy and industrial sectors.
-Five out of ten major sectors in the S&P 500 rose on April 18, 2018.
+The S&P 500 Index rose ~0.5% to 2,827.22 on August 2 due to the rise in the technology and consumer staples sectors.
+Seven out of the 11 key sectors in the S&P 500 rose on August 2.

-On April 17, 2018, natural gas May 2018 futures closed at a premium of ~$0.1 to May 2019 futures.
-The difference is called the “futures spread.”
-On April 10, 2018, the futures spread was at a premium of ~$0.03.
-Between April 10 and April 17, 2018, natural gas May futures rose 3.1%.
+On July 24, natural gas September 2018 futures closed at a premium of ~$0.10 to September 2019 futures.
+On July 17, 2018, the futures spread was at a premium of ~$0.09.
+Between July 17 and July 24, 2018, natural gas September futures rose 0.4%.

 The S&P 500 rose ~0.48% to 2,820.40 on July 24—the highest closing since February 1.
 The index rose due to expectations of strong second-quarter earnings results.
 Nine out of the 11 key sectors in the S&P 500 rose on July 24.

 The S&P 500 Index rose ~0.18% to 2,806.98 on July 23.
 The rise in the financial sector and expectations of strong second-quarter earnings supported the S&P 500.
 However, the escalating trade tariff conflict between the US and China and a strong US Dollar Index has restricted the upside for the S&P 500.